<<Previous | Story Intro | Return to Stories | Next >>

 The first checkpoint was inside the cavern.
 And that, Hayes realized, was exactly what it was.
 He offered his passport, which Stan had made certain was in his coat pocket, returned the salute the guards snapped off, and followed General Maynard over a board covered walkway.
 They stepped into a tiled corridor about two-thirds of the way into the cavern, and approached a single set of elevator doors.
 There were two doorways on either side of the short hallway...both required security badges to enter.

 "The first six levels of the what the world knows as Cheyenne Mountain are general security.
 Level one contains shipping and receiving.
-Level two holds transport and vehicle maintenance.
+Level two holds transport and vehicle maintenance, that's because it's the same level as the 'outside' motor pool.
+An opening was drilled to connect the two, although motor pool personnel aren't able to access that entrance.
 There's a visitor's waiting lounge on this level as well, and a small 'break room', where the coffee is always hot," Maynard explained, as they stepped into the elevator.
 There were only eleven buttons.
 He pushed the number eleven.
 "Level three is a fully staffed commissary and mess hall, capable of feeding the entire population of the mountain.
 Level four holds supplies and serves as storage for incoming equipment and gear.
 Level five is the actual location of the loading dock...that's a result of the location of the level itself in conjunction with a very convenient and naturally occurring opening in the side of the mountain.
 Level six holds security offices.
 Everyone associated with the mountain goes through a thorough investigation.
 That investigation is launched and monitored from that level.
 There are about a hundred civilians employed by NORAD, they work mostly in the commissary, on the loading dock, or as paper-pushers.
 They only have access to the first six levels."

 "Interesting," Hayes murmured.